bhopkins0/OpenVPN-WebAdmin/README.md

 # OpenVPN-WebAdmin Version 0.3 -- Work in Progress
 Manage OpenVPN configurations in a web browser

-Only tested on Ubuntu Server 20.04 w/ LEMP stack.

-This is functional code serving as a rough draft for the project.
+This is functional code for a personal project.
+It has not been vetted for security vulnerabilities.

-It is barebones and does not incorporate adequate security features for production use.

 # Installation

+I have only tested this on LEMP stacks (PHP 7.4) running Ubuntu >= 20.04.

 1. Fill out the blank information in the `config.php`
 2. Run `php installation.php`